mpwalsh8/wpgform/readme.txt

 == Changelog ==

+= Version 0.31 =
+* Separation of rendering and processing of the Google Form to better work with sites that make multiple calls to `do_shortcode()`.
+* Added a new option to enable "debug".
+Enabling debug will add some hidden information to the page.
+The visibility of this hidden information can be toggled on an off using a link which is inserted into the page above form.
+This debug information is useful for chasing down odd behavior, in particular 403 errors which tend not to be real obvious.
+* Significant change to better support servers which have Apache ModSecurity enabled.
+Sites which employ ModSecurity may result in 403 errors which are hard to determine because in most cases, the page with the form on it will simply be displayed again.
+The plugin now tries to detect 403 errors and when found, will issue a message as part of the form rendering.

 = Version 0.30 =
 * Changed generated CSS to limit the possibility that it is affected by 'the_content' or 'wpautop' filters resulting in CSS errors.
 This rare situation would prevent the custom CSS from being applied correctly.